codex-storage/codex-research/design/marketplace.md

 Note that even though we use the Kademlia distance function, this bears no relation to the DHT.
 We use the blockchain address of the host, not its peer id.

-This dispersal mechanism still requires modeling to check that it meets its goals, and to find the optimal value for the dispersal parameter, given certain network conditions.
+This spreading mechanism still requires modeling to check that it meets its goals, and to find the optimal value for the spreading parameter, given certain network conditions.
 It is also worth looking into simpler alternatives.

 Conclusion